heptarch/heptarch.github.io/drafts/rbl2.md

 problem-solving.
 In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant brain floating in a jar.
-The brain can discover things, but it is less effective.
+The brain can discover things, sure, but it is far less effective, since even if it knows as much it has less attention to distribute.
+Research is a good thing to parallelize.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>